akarshPy/PM-Prep-Repository/README.md

 2. What surprised you?

+    Ironically, the thing a PM does the most is say “no.” Some people believe that product managers just dictate what features to build.
+Given everyone has lots of ideas for features, why bother with a PM?
+It’s true that everyone has lots of ideas, some of them good, but most ideas people have are for things they want, not necessarily things customers want.
+For example, think of an engineer who spends her days using cryptic command-line tools—I’m sure you know someone like this!
+This engineer probably prefers keyboard shortcuts, dislikes GUIs, and favors using code to explicitly specify meaning.
+Now, imagine that engineer is part of a team working on an iPad word processor for senior citizens.
+Do you think the features the engineer would prioritize match what the customers need?
+A large part of a PM’s job is to figure out the small number of key features to prioritize for the customer, and to lay the groundwork for long-term business viability by gracefully saying “no” to the numerous requests that don’t fit the customer’s needs

 3. How PM differs from your current role

     In short, Digital Marketing drives users to the product, while Product Management defines and builds the product that users stay for.